Major royal jelly protein: Controversy

 In 2011, Masaki Kamakura published a study claiming that MRJP1 controls division of labour (called polyethism).
 Kamakura professed to have demonstrated that MRJP1 is the main factor for differentiation of the queen larva from worker larvae.
 In the queen larva, MRJP1 seemed to induce faster growth, juvenile hormone secretion and development of ovary, while reducing the maturation period.

 However, this claim was later challenged by a team of researchers at the Martin Luther University of Halle-Wittenberg in 2016 when they attempted to repeat and expand upon Kamakura's initial study.
-Despite their larger sample size, they could not replicate Kamkura's findings and called into question the validity of the previous study.
+Despite their larger sample size, they could not replicate Kamakura's findings and called into question the validity of the previous study.
 They found no difference in queen rearing success between larvae fed normal diets and diets in which the MRJP1 was experimentally degraded and inactivated.
 This 2016 study reported that MRJP1 alone is not the main protein, but MRJP2, MRJP3, and MRJP5 are equally important in the larval development of the queen, consistent with the theory that queen determination is driven by the total amount of food consumed by a larva.

 Additionally the team argued that Kamakura's reported 100% success rate when rearing queens was unrealistic and questionable.
 The Martin Luther University team claimed that it "... is the highest rate ever achieved in over six decades of in vitro queen rearing."
 The team continued, writing, "Although there is considerable variance in the queen determination rate within and among different laboratories ... it has never, to our knowledge, approached 100%."